 From Figure 6, the linear and nonlinear zonal-mean PV flux emerge as potential indicators for the type of SSW events.
 Given the abrupt change of the PV flux in the 10 days preceding the onset of the events, we next examine how the spatial patterns of the poleward PV flux lead to their distinct zonal-mean contributions in the two types of SSWs.
-Figure 7 shows the poleward
+Figure 7 shows the poleward linear and nonlinear PV flux horizontal patterns of the wave-1 and wave-2 composites.
+As shown in the previous analyses, the linear signals start to amplify at around 20-25 days preceding the onset of both types of SSWs, and later the nonlinear

 Figure 6.
-Composites of zonal-mean poleward PV flux averaged north of $45^{\circ}$ N and its decomposition in Eq.
+Composites of zonal-mean poleward PV flux averaged north of 45°N and its decomposition in Eq.
 (11) as a function of lead time before SSWs: (a) all SSW events, (b) wave-1 events, and (c) wave-2 events in ERA-Interim.
 A 5-day running mean is applied to all lines.
 Bold lines indicate the values that are outside the 2.5th to 97.5th percentile range of normal winter days values from bootstrapping as described in the text.
 Subfigures (a-c) all share the same color legend as (a).